-Sufi (2009) shows that, in general, less financially constrained firms rely on credit lines while financially constrained firms use cash.
-Sufi's study considers a period when credit was abundant, which may have driven the empirical results.
+In this section, we show that firms drawing down credit lines at the peak of the COVID-19 shock mainly had good solvency and liquidity position.
+Suff (2009) shows that less financially constrained firms generally rely on credit lines while financially constrained firms use cash to manage liquidity shocks.
+The main issue with Sufi's study is that the period studied was when credit was abundant, which may have driven the empirical results.
 Campello et al. (2011) study the financial crisis period.
 They show that firms substitute between internal (cash holding) and external liquidity (credit lines) in the presence of liquidity shocks.
 However, the main focus of that study is on firms' real side (investment) decisions and credit lines.
 Acharya & Steffen (2020b) study the recent COVID-19 period and how firms raise cash to offset changes in credit risk following the COVID-19 shock.
 They show that credit risk is important to understand how US firms raised cash during the pandemic and why they dashed for cash.
-Our paper builds and complements Acharya & Steffen (2020b) in several ways.
-Firstly, for European firms, we study the mechanism trigging the dash for cash (we call it panic borrowing).
-Secondly, we consider other important constraints: country and work flexibility.
-Thirdly, we allow for an endogenous role of credit lines.
-That is, we conjecture that credit line decisions made by firms at the peak of the pandemic crisis and cash holdings were driven by the unprecedented shock (which increased risk) following the higher number of COVID-19 infections.
-Our paper considers these additional constraints and shows some novel results for European firms.
+This section builds on this literature with the main focus being to study whether borrowers, at the peak of the COVID-19 shock, were financially constrained (Almeida et al. 2004, Bates et al. 2009).
+In the Appendix B, we show detailed results for firms under solvency (Acharya et al. 2012) and liquidity constraints.
+In Table (2) (solvency risk) and Table (3) (liquidity risk) below, we summarise our results and divide firms (in 2020:Q2) into three groups according to the RID: Low Risk (25%), Medium Risk (50%) and High Risk (25%).